ianbarber/php-lapack/README.md

     make
     sudo make install

 That should build LAPACK and the C wrapper (lapacke).
-Installing the extension is as simple as downloading the package, then:
+Installing the extension is as simple as installing from PECL:

+    pecl install lapack-beta

+Or if building from source, downloading the package, then:

     phpize
     configure